Yaseen-M/tic-tac-toe/README.md

 ## Usage

 Click [here](https://mohammed-ysn.github.io/tic-tac-toe/) to play.
 Tap on a space on the grid to place a mark.
+There is no score limit so play as much as you like!

 ## Credits